moji1/MDebugger/MDebugger-Eclipse-GUI/README.md

 MDebugger can be used within Eclipse.
 To do so, we have provided an integration with the Eclipse debugger API.

 ## Running
-This part assumes that you already [know how to run the MDebugger program in command-line](https://github.com/moji1/MDebugger), and that the steps 1 to 3 are performed, i.e., the instrumented code of the sample model (PingPong model or Counter model) has been generated using “generate code (Debug)“, and the instrumented code has been compiled.
-The following steps are performed in the second Eclipse instance.
+This part assumes that you have already read [how to run the MDebugger program in command-line](https://github.com/moji1/MDebugger), and that you performed the steps 1 to 3, i.e., generated the instrumented code of the sample model (PingPong model or Counter model) using “generate code (Debug)“, and compiled the instrumented code.
+All the following steps are performed in the second Eclipse instance.

 - Step 1 (Execute the instrumented model)
   1. First, run the debuggable program of the counter model using the following command: